Taking your dog on holiday: the dos and don’ts

+Let them choose.
 Price, stylish design or snazzy advertisements are not sensible parameters for choosing a dog boarding facility.
 Our animal seeks moments of fun, interaction, relaxation and freedom and they will likely just ‘know’ the right facility for them.
-For this reason, letting them ‘chose’ their kennels would be your best option; the moment we place them in the facility, their reaction (fear or serenity) will help us understand if we made the right decision.
+For this reason, letting them ‘choose’ their kennels would be your best option; the moment we place them in the facility, their reaction (fear or serenity) will help us understand if we made the right decision.

-Before leaving on your holiday, don’t forget to visit your veterinarian to ensure that your pet’s vaccinations and anti-pest treatments are up to date.
-There are areas you might visit that carry a risk of leishmaniasis (a tropical and subtropical disease caused by leishmania and transmitted by the bite of sandflies) or rabies, so comprehensive vaccination coverage will provide you with peace of mind that your pet is fully protected.
+Decide to skip a mandatory visit to your veterinarian.
+Ensure that your pet’s vaccinations and anti-pest treatments are up to date.
+There are areas you might visit that carry a risk of serious diseases so comprehensive vaccination coverage will provide you with peace of mind and adequate protection for you dog.

-Of course, a pet passport is mandatory when travelling abroad with your pet; but also ensuring that your pet is well behaved and under control is important to avoid any complaints being made against you or your animal, so be sure to bring their leash and muzzle (if required) and arm yourself with enough poop bags to ‘pick up’ after your pet.
+Disregard etiquette.
+Ensure your pet is well behaved and under control to avoid any complaints being made against you or your animal, so be sure to bring their leash and muzzle (if required) and arm yourself with enough poop bags to ‘pick up’ after your pet.

-One last tip is about the car journey.
-If the outside temperature is very hot and we turn on the air conditioning in the car, we need to be aware of the risk of heatstroke; this can be caused by a dramatic change of air temperature between the inside and outside of the car.
+Disregard changes in temperature.
+Most people don’t realise there’s a significant chance of dogs suffering heat stroke due to the dramatic change of air temperature between the inside and outside of a car.
 To avoid any issues with heatstroke, it’s a good idea to lower the air conditioning and start letting the warm air from the outside in to the car shortly before a planned stop.
-In this way, both our dog and us can adjust to the temperature change gradually.
+In this way, both your dog and yourself can adjust to the temperature change gradually.

-As for the stops, stopping too often, out of concern that your dog needs to pee, is probably unnecessary.
-A stop every 50-60 km doesn’t really give the dog a chance to relax, sleep and pass the time.
+Stop too often when taking your dog on a car journey.
+A stop every 50-60km doesn’t really give the dog a chance to relax, sleep and pass the time.
 Unless your dog is stirring, crying or making demands, it is best to continue on your way to make sure that the journey time is as short as possible.
-When we do stop however, give the dog time to explore the surroundings and do its business in peace.
+When you make a stop, give the dog ample time to explore the surroundings and do its business in peace.

-After all this forethought, the rest of your holiday should be all about relaxing and having fun!
-Happy holidays!
+After having made up your mind and having made a comprehensive bullet list, the rest of your holiday should be all about relaxing and having fun.